 - 3/4 Cup 1 1/2 Sticks Unsalted Butter, at Room Temperature

 - 1 Teaspoon Vanilla Extract

 - Preheat oven to 325 degrees.
 Spray a 9 X 13-inch baking pan with nonstick cooking spray.
 Set aside.

 - In a medium bowl, whisk together flour, 1/2 cup cocoa, baking soda, and salt.
 Set aside.

-- Place baking pan in preheated oven and bake for 45-50 minutes, or until toothpick inserted in the center comes out clean.
-Allow to cool completely.
+- Place baking pan in preheated oven and bake for 45-50 minutes, or until the toothpick inserted in the center comes out clean.
+Allow cooling completely.